Enjoy!

 And Mummy is the best since the world began,

-And Nanny is Nanny, and I call her Nan--
+And Nanny is Nanny, and I call her Nan--But they can't

 See